-I am easily distracted.
-The inter-linking structure of the World Wide Web has taken a terrible toll on my working life, eating through my days like a worm devouring a rotting log.
+It is universally acknowledged that the “web” element of the World Wide Web has taken a terrible toll on working life.
+In my particular case it has devoured days like worms eating a rotting log.

 All of which is to assert that there is no intention on my part to post anything profound or in-depth.
 Should you therefore encounter words or ideas of any value on these pages, the responsibility is certainly not mine.